Jalagarto/my_wiki/Docker/readme.md

         - ```docker wait```  -  blocks until running container stops.
         - ```docker kill```  -  sends a SIGKILL to a running container.
         - ```docker attach```  -  will connect to a running container.

+      If you want to detach from a running container, use Ctrl + p, Ctrl + q.
+If you want to integrate a container with a host process manager, start the daemon with -r=false then use docker start -a.

 - [Quickstart](https://docs.docker.com/get-started/)